Comparison

 The Contagrip outsole is adequate on packed dirt, gravel, and moderate terrain — but "adequate" is the operative word.
 Compared to the Speedgoat's Vibram Megagrip, it lacks grip on wet rock and loose descents.
 Outsole durability is also a known limitation: expect to see worn lugs by 400-500 km (250-310 miles), which is below average for the category.

 The Quicklace system is a genuine advantage for ultra runners — fast transitions at aid stations and no hot-spot pressure points from traditional lacing.
-At 9.2 oz (260g), it's slightly lighter than the Speedgoat, and the $149 price undercuts Hoka by $16.
+At about 9.8 oz (278g) it's a hair heavier than the Speedgoat, not lighter — the two are close enough that weight is a wash.
+On price, the Ultra Glide 2 launched at $139.95, undercutting the $165 Speedgoat by $25; the current Ultra Glide 4 closes most of that gap at $159.95.

 The trade-off: the fit runs narrow, possibly more so than the Speedgoat.
 Runners with wider feet report the upper feeling constricting, particularly over longer distances when feet swell.